Pharmacy SEO for Independent and Community Pharmacies

 The content on your pharmacy website serves two audiences simultaneously: the patients you want to attract and the search engines that determine whether those patients find you.
 Effective pharmacy content satisfies both by providing genuinely useful health information structured in a way that search algorithms can easily understand and rank.

 Every service your pharmacy offers should have its own dedicated page.
 This is the single most impactful content change most independent pharmacies can make.
 Instead of a single Services page with a bulleted list, create individual pages for compounding services, medication delivery, immunizations and vaccinations, medication therapy management, durable medical equipment, pet pharmacy services, and any other specialty offerings.
+Each page should explain the service, who it is for, how it works at your pharmacy, and include a clear call to action.

 Beyond service pages, educational content builds the topical authority that search engines use to evaluate your expertise.
 A blog or resource section that answers common medication questions, explains health conditions, provides seasonal wellness advice, and covers topics like medication interactions or proper storage positions your pharmacy as a trusted health information source.
-This content attracts patients at the research stage — before they have chosen a pharmacy — and introduces them to your expertise.

 All pharmacy website content must meet Google's heightened quality standards for health-related information.
 This means content should be reviewed by a licensed pharmacist, author credentials should be displayed on the page, sources should be cited where appropriate, and medical claims should be accurate and current.